martin-hughes/azalea_libc/Porting Status.md

 - File mode flags are basically unsupported.
 - mmap only maps, it doesn't look at any of the flags or other nice features.
 It also can't memory map files!
 - errno is per-process, not per-thread!
+- There is no support for pthread, which means some locks are not valid - there are places in the code marked with /* PTHREAD where locking code has been commented out.

 ## Minor deficiencies